-In the morning sessions, participants will explore important theories and lenses in the journalistic field, including learning how to separate fact from fiction, moral issues in journalism, the influence of social media on the field, and how good journalism can change the 21st century for the better.
-We will complement classroom sessions with excursions to relevant journalistic organizations to learn from experts in the field.
-Afternoons will consist of practicing important journalistic skills.
+Participants will explore important theories and lenses in the journalistic field, including learning how to separate fact from fiction, moral issues in journalism, the influence of social media on the field, and how good journalism can change the 21st century for the better.
+We will complement classroom sessions with practicing important journalistic skills in workshops.
 Students will learn how to dissect and analyze news articles and clips to come to the root of an argument, essential interviewing techniques, the art of editing, and how to write/report in your own voice.
-At the end of the programme, participants will present original pieces of journalism that they created throughout their time in Amsterdam, putting their newly honed skills into practice.
+At the end of the programme, participants will present original pieces of journalism that they created throughout the course, putting their newly honed skills into practice.

-The Pre-University Honours Programme in Journalism is an excellent opportunity for high school students who are considering a future in journalism, and also for those who want to learn essential critical thinking and communication skills.
-Students will experience studying in a competitive, international environment at the Graduate School of Social Sciences of the University of Amsterdam.
+The Pre-University Honours Programme in Media, Journalism & Society is an excellent opportunity for high school students who are considering a future in media studies or journalism, and also for those who want to learn essential critical thinking and communication skills.
+Students will experience studying in a supportive international environment hosted by the University of Amsterdam.
 The lectures and all course materials are in English.
 Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at university.